Find out more about ring-fencing and how retail bank customers were affected.

 Steps you can take to protect yourself include:

-Find out more ways to protect yourself from banking and online account scams.
+Find out more about how to protect yourself from banking and online account scams.

 Regulation of ring-fencing

-We are working with the PRA, the Bank of England, the Treasury and the larger UK banks to support the banks’ implementation of ring-fencing efficiently and on time.
+We worked with the PRA, the Bank of England, the Treasury and the larger UK banks to support the implementation of ring-fencing.

-If you have any questions about ring-fencing or concerns about any communication you have received about it, you should contact your bank.
+If you have any questions about ring-fencing, or concerns about any communications you have received about it, you should contact your bank.